Third missionCompanies, community and public engagement

 Third mission is the term used by all public universities to refer to their direct contributions to civil society.

-The University of Verona creates continual opportunities for dialogue with businesses, other institutions and the community through events where academics and the public can exchange knowledge and learn together.
+The University of Verona seeks to provide opportunities for dialogue with businesses, other institutions and the community by regularly hosting events where academics and the public can exchange knowledge and learn together.

 The Museum represents the Computer Science Department's commitment to preserving the memory of the evolution of automatic computation and the machines that characterised it, as well as looking towards the future by sharing historical results in technology research and scientists' lives with the next generations.Read more